chsasank/chsasank.github.io/_posts/project_turing/2020-10-31-richard-hamming-one-mans-view-of-computer-science.md

 loudly proclaim that we have too little understanding of what we are doing and that we desperately need to develop relevant theories.

+### Research

-Indeed, one of my major complaints about the computer field is that whereas Newton could say, "If I have seen a little farther than others it is because I have stood on the shoulders of giants," I am forced to say, "Today we stand on each other’s feet."
-Perhaps the central problem we face in all of computer science is how we are to get to the situation where we build on top of the work of others rather than redoing so much of it in a trivially different way.
-Science is supposed to be cumulative, not almost endless duplication of the same kind of things.
+Indeed, one of my major complaints about the computer field is that whereas Newton could say, "If I have seen a little farther than others it is because I have stood on the shoulders of giants," I am forced to say, "Today we stand on each other’s feet." <mark>Perhaps the central problem we face in all of computer science is how we are to get to the situation where we build on top of the work of others rather than redoing so much of it in a trivially different way.</mark> Science is supposed to be cumulative, not almost endless duplication of the same kind of things.

 This brings me to another distinction, that between undirected research and basic research, Everyone likes to do undirected research and most people